AnasDORBANI/RSA_CRYPTO/README.md

 # RSA_CRYPTO

-This is my project of TIPE(Travail d'initiative personnelle encadré), it's a windows desktop application for files encryption based on RSA algorithm.
+This is my project of TIPE(Travail d'initiative personnelle encadré), it's a windows desktop application to encrypt every sort of files and it's based on RSA algorithm.

 ## Folder structure
 use tree command in the **powershell** to see the folder structure.